pandalone/pandalone/README.rst

     (this is recommended for *Linux*/*Mac OS*).

     ..
 Attention::
-        If you decide to reuse stystem-installed packages using  :option:`--system-site-packages` with ``virtualenv <= 1.11.6``
+        If you decide to reuse stystem-installed packages using  option ``--system-site-packages`` with ``virtualenv <= 1.11.6``
         (to avoid, for instance, having to reinstall *numpy* and *pandas* that require native-libraries) you may be bitten by `bug #461 <https://github.com/pypa/virtualenv/issues/461>`_ which